 One of the primary reasons I became a civil engineer was because of the tangible impact I could make on the built environment.
 While I spend most of my time in the virtual world behind a desk, I also get the pleasure of seeing the physical outcomes of my designs as I drive around the local community.
 However, as I have worked in the industry I’ve come to realize that all projects are not created equal.

 Put simply, some make us very proud and others just pay the bills.
 One thing I’ve noticed over the years, is that owners, developers, architects and engineers love to talk about and promote their projects where more than just the financial bottom-line was considered.
-Whether it is integrating the surrounding landscape, preserving a historic component of the site or just tackling a problem (or “opportunity” as our Dallas president calls them) in an innovative way, these projects focus on the triple bottom-line—People, Planet and Profits, aka the 3 Pillars of Sustainability.
+Whether it is integrating the surrounding landscape, preserving a historic component of the site or just tackling a problem (or should I say, “opportunity”) in an innovative way, these projects focus on the triple bottom-line—People, Planet and Profits, aka the 3 Pillars of Sustainability.

 Sustainability is not a fad that we can or should expect to go away.
 With more and more cities in DFW adopting iSWM (integrated Stomwater Management) and other sustainability metrics, young engineers can gain a competitive advantage by not only being educated in sustainability but having some credentials demonstrating their knowledge/experience too.